BMorrell92/BMorrell_Milestone_Project4/README.md

     - Evaluate server resources for efficient handling of user load.
     - Implement lazy loading for non-critical resources.
     - Profile and optimize critical code sections.

+## Deployment

+GeoPotz has been deployed using Heroku, with static files stored on Amazon AWS and the database hosted on ElephantSQL.
+In general, the steps to deploy the application are listed below.

+### Heroku

+The following steps were followed to deploy the web store on Heroku:

+1. Log in to the Heroku account and create a new app.
+2. Connect Heroku app to GitHub repository.
+3. Set up the necessary environment variables in the Heroku app settings.
+This includes database credentials, AWS S3 configuration, and other settings specified in your project.
+4. Deploy the application to Heroku by triggering a manual deployment and enabling automatic deployments from GitHub repository.
+5. Once the deployment is complete, use Heroku app's URL to access GeoPotz.

+### Static Files and Database

+To store static files on Amazon AWS, the steps were:

+1. Create an S3 bucket in AWS account.
+2. Configure the bucket permissions to allow public access for static files.
+3. Set the appropriate environment variables in Heroku app settings for AWS S3 configuration (AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY, AWS_STORAGE_BUCKET_NAME).

+For the database hosted on ElephantSQL, the steps were:

+1. Create a PostgreSQL database instance in ElephantSQL.
+2. Retrieve the database connection URL provided by ElephantSQL.
+3. Set the DATABASE_URL environment variable in your Heroku app settings to the ElephantSQL database URL.

 ## Credits